IamPritamAcharya/JBase/README.md

 └────────────────────────┘
 ```

-The B+ tree root page ID is stored here and updated atomically.
+The root page ID is persisted explicitly, enabling full reconstruction of the tree.

 ---